 One area of development for AI in education has been looking at how AI and teachers might collaborate in education.
 This should provide opportunities for more education to be delivered.
 Specifically, AI can be applied to various tasks, streamlining them and increasing efficiency, particularly with administrative activities to free up teacher time.
 This educator time can then be used to help increase understanding – an area that a machine may not be best equipped to handle.
 This makes the best of the skills of both machines and people to offer improved educational outcomes to students.

 On this also, one of the considerable challenges that teachers face is dealing with the volume of work to be done marking student assignments and test papers.
-Artificial intelligence can play a role here, and it can be used to automate these activities, such as providing essential tips to pass verbal reasoning tests.
+Artificial intelligence can play a role here, and it can be used to automate these activities, such as providing essential.
 This is already possible for multiple choice tests, but future developments could bring about greater capability here.
 This would also help free up teacher time for actually teaching.

 AI and Individualised Learning